-When loading your caravan there are many things to bear in mind, but one of the most important is the static vertical load, or noseweight, that your caravan is applying to the hitch.
+When loading your caravan there are many things to bear in mind, but one of the most important is the static vertical load, or caravan noseweight.
+Your caravan noseweight is the weight that your caravan is applying to the hitch and the maximum noseweight is the maximum capacity your hitch can handle.

 Exceeding these limits can have adverse effects on your towcar such as;